electrode-io/electrode-native/docs/platform-parts/composite/index.md

 Setting up a custom Composite project (also known as a base Composite) for Electrode Native is relatively straightforward.

-This can be achived in two steps:
+This can be achieved in two steps:

 1. Create the Composite git repository
 2. Configure Electrode Native to use custom Composite rather than the one built-in